 William III and Mary II,Anne

-Book Categories: Kings & Queens, Pro & Con, The Monarchy, Genealogy, Princes of Wales, Royal Lives, Sex, Royal Courts, Coronations, Death, Early Britain, England, Scotland, Ireland, Wales, Stuarts, Civil War, Commonwealth of England, Hanovers, Regency, Victoria, Edward VII, British History, British Empire, Commonwealth of Nations, Windsors, British Palaces, Royal Collection, Order of the Garter, Dining, Anecdotes, Animals, Portraits, Christmas, Manuscripts, Miscellaneous, Children's Books, DVDs, Royalty Magazines, Europe
+Book Categories: Kings & Queens, Pro & Con, The Monarchy, Genealogy, Princes of Wales, Royal Life, Fashion, Sex, Aristocracy, Coronations, Death, Early Britain, England, Scotland, Ireland, Wales, Stuarts, Civil War, Commonwealth of England, Hanovers, Regency, Victoria, Edward VII, British History, British Empire, Commonwealth of Nations, Windsors, British Palaces, Royal Collection, Order of the Garter, Anecdotes, Animals, Portraits, Christmas, Dining, On Film, Manuscripts, Miscellaneous, Sealand, Children's Books, DVDs, Royalty Magazines, Europe

 The Kings and Queens of Britain by John Cannon and Anne Hargreaves.
 A dictionary of the kings and queens of Britain, ranging from mythical and early pre-conquest rulers to the present House of Windsor.
 Covers English, Scottish, Welsh, and Irish monarchs.

 Divorced, Beheaded, Died: The History of Britain's Kings and Queens in Bite-sized Chunks by Kevin Flude.
 A witty guide to Britain's royal history, from Henry VIII to some of lesser-known and mythical monarchs.

 Kings & Queens of Great Britain: A Very Peculiar History by Antony Mason.
 Which king's guards massacred his supporters by mistake?
 Who had an oversized tongue and slobbered when he ate?
 Meet the rulers, discover their bizarre habits, and enjoy quirky stories.